Tshopo

 Tshopo is one of the 21 provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
 It is situated in the north central part of the country on the Tshopo River, for which it is named.

 Tshopo, Bas-Uele, Haut-Uele, and Ituri provinces are the result of the dismemberment of the former Orientale province.
 Tshopo was formed from the Tshopo district and the independently administered city of Kisangani which retained its status as a provincial capital.
 The 2020 population was estimated to be 2,829,700.

+Geography

+Tshopo is located in the north central Democratic Republic of the Congo.
+It borders the provinces of Tshuapa to the west; Mongala, Bas-Uele, and Haut-Uele to the north; Ituri and North Kivu to the east; and Maniema and Sankuru to the south.
+Most of Tshopo has a tropical rainforest climate by the Köppen-Geiger climate classification, except for parts of the north that have a tropical monsoon climate.

+Administration

+Tshopo is divided in to seven territories and one independently administered city.